Filling the gap with music

 Music as a tool

-Members of We the Ensemble volunteer their time every other week at the peer center and serve people with physical, mental, cognitive and sensory disabilities from across Lane County.
+Members of We the Ensemble volunteer their time at the peer center and serve people with physical, mental, cognitive and sensory disabilities from across Lane County.

 They plan lessons on music theory and provide instruments so community members can practice.
 With music as the tool, the group’s mission aligns with the alliance’s goal of providing a safe space that leads to personal growth.